Tuesday, December 25, 2018

 • Discussion:

 -The Roman Catholic Church maintains that its priests transubstantiate bread and wine into the body and blood of Jesus Christ.
-It wholly ceases to be what it originally was.
-Roman Catholics believe that they literally eat Him at each worship gathering.
-On the other hand, we are told in the New Testament that God does not dwell in places made by human hands:
+Hence, it wholly ceases to be what it originally was.
+Roman Catholics believe that they literally eat Him at each worship gathering in order to obtain a further supply of grace from God.
+However, we are told in the New Testament that God does not dwell in places made by human hands.
+The biblical teaching on the presence of Christ is distinct from that taught by the Catholic Church:

 "However, the Most High does not dwell in houses made by human hands; as the prophet says: ‘Heaven is My throne, and earth is the footstool of My feet; what kind of house will you build for Me?’ says the Lord, ‘Or what place is there for My repose?"
 (Acts 7:48-49)